nicfix/microservices-cheatsheet/docs/technologies/front-end/react/002-React Hooks.md

 #### Cons:
 * Hooks result depends on the order of execution :(
 * Hooks force to use function components, they are not supported by class based components.
-* Hooks introduce implicit side effects and subscriptions to state and context that make components harder to test.
+* Hooks introduce implicit side effects due to subscriptions to state and context changes.
+This can make components harder to test.